-- 2. Provided that the tendering procedure is not used to avoid competition or to protect domestic suppliers or in a manner that discriminates against suppliers of the other Party, a procuring entity may contact a supplier or suppliers of its choice and may choose not to apply Articles 5-8 in the following circumstances: - (a) where no tenders that conform to the essential requirements in the tender documentation were submitted in response to a notice of intended procurement, or where no suppliers that satisfied the conditions for participation applied to participate in a procurement, provided that the essential requirements of the procurement are not substantially modified; - (b) where the goods or services can be supplied only by a particular supplier and no reasonable alternative or substitute goods or services exist for the following reasons: - (i) the requirement is for a work of art; - (ii) the protection of patents, copyrights or other exclusive rights or proprietary information; or - (iii) due to an absence of competition for technical reasons; - (c) for additional deliveries by the original supplier that are intended either as replacement parts, extensions, or continuing services for existing equipment, software, services or installations, where a change of supplier would compel the procuring entity to procure goods or services that would: - (i) alter the operation or use of the existing goods or services; or - (ii) due to the change of goods or services, require existing equipment or services to be altered; - (d) for goods purchased on a commodity market; - (e) where a procuring entity procures a prototype or a first good or service that is developed at its request in the course of, and for, a particular contract for research, experiment, study or original development.
-When such a contract has been fulfilled, subsequent procurements of goods or services shall be subject to Articles
+- (a) where, in response to a prior notice of intended procurement or invitation to tender. - (i) no tenders were submitted; - (ii) no tenders were submitted that conform to the essential requirements in the tender documentation; or - (iii) no suppliers satisfied the conditions for participation;

+- (b) where the goods or services can be supplied only by a particular supplier and no reasonable alternative or substitute goods or services exist because: - (i) the requirement is for a work of art; - (ii) the procuring entity is obligated to protect patents, copyrights, or other exclusive rights, or proprietary information; or - (iii) there is an absence of competition for technical reasons; - (c) for additional deliveries of goods or services by the original supplier that are intended either as replacement parts, extensions, or continuing services for existing equipment, software, services, or installations, where a change of supplier would compel the procuring entity to procure goods or services that do not meet requirements of interchangeability with existing equipment, software, services, or installations; - (d) for goods purchased on a commodity market; - (e) where a procuring entity procures a prototype or a first good or service that is developed at its request in the course of, and for, a particular contract for research, experiment, study, or original development.
+When such a contract has been fulfilled, subsequent procurements of goods or services shall be subject to this Chapter; or - (f) in so far as is strictly necessary where, for reasons of extreme urgency brought about by events unforeseeable by the procuring entity, the goods or services could not be obtained in time under procedures consistent with Articles 9.4 through 9.7, 9.9.1 and 9.9.3 through 9.9.7, and the use of such procedures would result in serious injury to the procuring entity or the relevant Party.